-The age (25 – 54) has strong relation with transit availability index.
-The change in 1 unit in the transit index affects the age group by 61 percent.
-This age group according to CSA (2016) categorized as matured Working age.
+The age (25 – 54) has positive relation with transit availability index.
+The transit availability affects the age group by 61 percent.
+It also shows there is a likelihood of this working age to exist around public transit serviced area.
+This age group according to CSA (2016) categorized as matured working age.
 As a result, to engage in their job they demand high transit availability.